A proven safety and tolerability profile

 • *Liver enzyme elevation refers to elevation in AST, ALT, alkaline phosphatase, or gamma-glutamyl transferase.

-• Not all elevations in liver enzymes were reported as adverse reactions during the studies.
+• N=155; Not all elevations in liver enzymes were reported as adverse reactions during the studies.

 Treatment discontinuation

-• In the LOGICS study, during the titration maintenance phase, 15/79 patients (19%) discontinued Recorlev due to a TEAE; the most common TEAE leading to discontinuation was nausea in 3/79 patients (4%)3
+• In the LOGICS study, 15/84 patients (18%) discontinued Recorlev due to a TEAE; the most common TEAE leading to discontinuation was nausea in 3/84 patients (4%)3

-• In the SONICS study, 12/94 patients (13%) discontinued Recorlev due to an adverse reaction; the most common adverse reactions leading to discontinuation were liver-related (6/94)4
+• In the SONICS study, 16/94 patients (17%) discontinued Recorlev due to an adverse reaction;4,5 the most common adverse reactions leading to discontinuation were liver-related (6/94)4

 ALT=alanine aminotransferase; AST=aspartate aminotransferase; TEAE=treatment-emergent adverse event; ULN=upper limit of normal.